This article will guide you through the troubleshooting for speed issues on an NBN™ Fibre to the Building or Fibre to the Node (FTTB/FTTN) service.

 If a different VDSL2-ready modem also gives you slow speeds, then it's safe to say that the original modem isn't faulty.

 - If you continue to experience slow speeds, please call us on 13 22 58 for further assistance.
-Please note that there is a set of advanced troubleshooting that is required by nbn™ ltd. in order to lodge a speed fault.

 - If your speed improves while your modem is plugged straight into the wall socket, that means that one of the other pieces of equipment you had plugged in (e.g. filter, cable, phone) was interfering with your home network.